TL;DR: Key Takeaways

 Several macro trends are reshaping how companies approach L&D:

 Against this backdrop, organisations need more than good intentions.
-They need a structured, data-driven approach to learning and development.
+They need structured, scalable, and locally relevant learning strategies that translate into real performance outcomes.

 Why L&D is Critical for UAE Businesses